Lee Jung-hyun: As singer

-In 2010, her seventh album was released on May 11, 2010 with the title song, "Suspicious Man."
+In 2010, her seventh album, 007th, was released on May 11, 2010, with the title song, "Suspicious Man."
 In this title single's music video, Lee once again showed her dynamic performance range by introducing a vengeful assassin with a short blonde do.
 The seventh album was entitled, "007th."

 In 2013, she released her single entitled "V", featuring Jin Goo in a music video directed by Park Chan-wook and Park Chan-kyong, with whom she'd previously worked on Night Fishing.

 Cultural ambassador

 In August 2007, singer-actress Lee was named a UNESCO Goodwill Ambassador.

 On June 22, 2012, Lee was appointed as an honorary ambassador for the Korea-China Cultural Industry Conference, called CICON.

 Personal life

+Marriage and family

-Lee married an orthopedic doctor in a private ceremony in 2019.
+Lee married orthopedic doctor Park Yoo-jung in a private ceremony in April 2019.
 During her appearance on Stars' Top Recipe at Fun-Staurant, her husband, whose face was censored due to privacy concerns, was dubbed as "Baby".
+His face was eventually revealed on her re-appearance on the show in 2023.

 On December 7, 2021, Lee announced that she is pregnant on her YouTube channel.

-On April 23, 2022, Lee's agency confirmed that Lee gave birth to her first daughter on April 20, 2022.
+On April 23, 2022, Lee's agency confirmed that Lee gave birth to her first daughter, Park Seo-ah, on April 20, 2022.

+On June 14, 2024, Lee announced her second pregnancy on Stars' Top Recipe at Fun-Staurant.
+Her second daughter, Park Seo-woo, was born on October 30.